 The jakarta.enterprise.concurrent.ContextService allows applications to create contextual objects without using a managed executor.
-The ContextService uses the dynamic proxy capabilities found in the java.lang.reflect package to associate the application component container context with an object instance.
+The ContextService uses the dynamic proxy capabilities found in the java.lang.reflect package or creates proxy instances in a non-dynamic manner to associate the application component container context with an object instance.
 The object becomes a contextual object (see section 2.3.2) and whenever a method on the contextual object is invoked, the method executes with the thread context of the associated application component instance.